travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 When doing this, please read and understand everything about the build matrix described in [Build configuration](/docs/user/build-configuration/).

-Note: **Travis CI does not have any special support for these variables**, it just creates 3 builds with different exported values.
+Note: **Travis CI does not have any special support for these variables**, it just creates three builds with different exported values.
 It is up to your test suite or `before_install`/`before_script` steps to make use of them.

 For a real example, see [doctrine/doctrine2 .travis.yml](https://github.com/doctrine/doctrine2/blob/master/.travis.yml).